puppetlabs/puppetlabs-puppet_bolt_server/README.md

 ![bolt-server-params](https://raw.githubusercontent.com/puppetlabs/puppetlabs-puppet_bolt_server/main/diagrams/bolt-server-node-group.png "Bolt server parameters")

-### Run a plan via `taskplan` from the primary server

-We recommend installing the [`taskplan` module](https://forge.puppet.com/modules/reidmv/taskplan).
-The `taskplan` module allows you to run a task that uses Bolt to run a plan.

-You can also create a task yourself or use any task that can run a bolt plan on the bolt server.

-#### Run a plan on the Bolt server
+## Run a plan on the Bolt server

-This is an overview of the internal process when you offload plan execution from your PE primary server to a Bolt server:
+This is an overview of the internal process when you offload plan execution from your PE primary server to a Bolt server.
+Please note that we recommend using `taskplan` but it can also be a different task that starts a Bolt plan:

 1. Someone requests Orchestrator to run the `taskplan` task on the Bolt server.
 1. The `taskplan` task runs on the Bolt server.